-And if your metabolism is slow and you don’t eat a lot to start with, you would have to reduce your calorie intake to a level that would be difficult to maintain, and unhealthy in the long term.
+And if your metabolism is slow and you don’t eat a lot to start with, you might have to reduce your calorie intake to a level that would be difficult to maintain and unhealthy in the long term.

-Keep reading for diet and exercise tips that will help you to lose weight for life.
+Keep reading for diet and exercise tips that will help you lose weight for life.

 Losing Weight for Life Eating Plan